BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2023.md

 This script and the challenge name gave me the 100% confidence that we'll be using ```python library hijacking``` to escalate our privileges here.

-You can read more about python library hijacking here: https://medium.com/analytics-vidhya/python-library-hijacking-on-linux-with-examples-a31e6a9860c8
+You can read more about python library hijacking [here](https://medium.com/analytics-vidhya/python-library-hijacking-on-linux-with-examples-a31e6a9860c8)

 Lets locate the ```base64.py``` file